Related articles

 <%= javascript_pack_tag 'application' %>

-There is a pack for the javascript and a stylesheet for the scss.
+There is a pack for javascript and a stylesheet for scss.

-What !?
-But why all the assets are required in a single file in app/packs/application.js then ?
+What!?
+But why then all assets are required in a single file in app/packs/application.js?

-If you check in your config/webpacker.yml file, you’ll see that extract_css is false for the development environment but true for the production env.
-If you go on and try to delete the stylesheet_link_tag helper, and restart your server, you’ll see that your scss assets are still loaded normally.
-On the other hand, if you change the extract_css to false and restart your server then you’ll have no more styling.
-How to fix it ?
+If you archive your config/webpacker.yml file, you'll see that extract_css is false for the development environment but true for the production environment.
+If you go on and try to remove the stylesheet_link_tag helper and restart your server, you'll see that your scss resources are still loading normally.
+On the other hand, if you change extract_css to false and restart your server, you won't have any style left.
+How do I fix it?

 <html>